giantswarm/docs/src/content/tutorials/connectivity/ingress/configuration/index.md

               number: SERVICE_PORT
 ```

-__Note__: SSL passthrough cannot work with path based routing based on the nature of SSL.
+__Note__: SSL passthrough can't work with path based routing based on the nature of SSL.

 #### Terminating TLS in the ingress controller